 |Title:||Assistant Coach - Running Backs|

-Chris Batti is in his fourth season on the Harvard football staff as the running backs coaching assistant in 2015.
+Chris Batti is in his seventh season on the Harvard football staff as the running backs coaching assistant in 2018.

 With a deep running corps for the 2014 season, Batti helped the Crimson to a perfect 10-0 season and its 16th Ivy League championship.
 Led by Paul Stanton, Jr., who totaled 990 yards rushing, the Crimson running backs ranked 14th in the NCAA with 230.5 yards per game.
 Stanton, a first team All-Ivy League and All-New England selection, ranked second in the Ancient Eight and moved to fourth in school history with 27 career touchdowns following his junior season.